coconut-svsm/svsm/igvmmeasure/README.md

 Given an IGVM file, igvmmeasure parses the directives in the file and calculates the launch digest and outputs it as a hexadecimal string.

+## IGVM validation
+There are some restrictions on the contents of an IGVM file when using QEMU with KVM which impose some rules on the directives in the IGVM file.
+This is due to the way the initial guest state is passed from QEMU user mode to KVM in the kernel.
+Therefore, IGVM files for this virtualization stack must conform to these rules.

+Passing the `--check-kvm` option to igvmmeasure will result in some basic checks being performed on the directives in the file during the measurement process.
+This can be use to help diagnose measurement mismatches, or to abort the IGVM build process if a non-conformant file is generated.

 ## Usage
 `igvmmeasure [OPTIONS] <IGVM_FILE>`